sedzinfo/workingfunctions/docs/reference/matrix_triangle.md

-# Return upper or lower matrix triangle
+# Extract the upper or lower triangle of a matrix

-Return upper or lower matrix triangle
+Returns a matrix with the off-triangle values replaced by a fill value, optionally overriding the diagonal.
+Useful for displaying correlation or covariance matrices without redundant values.

 ## Usage